novasearch/wiki.novasearch.org/wiki/Lenovo_ThinkPad_X230.md

 #### Kernel

-The following enables the new P-state Intel CPU scheduler and some power saving options.
+The following enables some power saving options.

 #### TrackPoint